mevonuk/learn2slither/README.md

 ### State

-The interpreter creates a state by determining the nearest object in three views: forward, left, and right.
+The interpreter creates a state by determining the nearest object in three views: forward; left; and right.
 The state objects are green apple, red apple, wall, and tail.
 The distance classes to the object are adjacent, near, mid, and far.
 This greatly reduces the total possible number of states.
-However, note that, in order to learn not to eat its own tail, the training must run long enough for the snake to have grown to sufficient lengths to have seen its own tail in the various action directions.
+However, note that, in order to learn not to eat its own tail, the training must run long enough for the snake to have grown to sufficient lengths to have seen its own tail in the various action directions and at the various distances.

-The distance to the object can be normalized to allow model to be used on different size boards.
+The distance to the object can be normalized to allow the model to be used on different size boards than it was trained on.

 $d_{norm}$ = distance / total_grid_size

 $d_{norm}$ is then sorted into (adjacent, near, mid, far)

 state = (
-    (distance to nearest object, object) left
+- (distance to nearest object, object) left
-    (distance to nearest object, object) forward
+- (distance to nearest object, object) forward
-    (distance to nearest object, object) right
+- (distance to nearest object, object) right
 )

 ## Agent

 The agent receives the state from the interpreter and the reward passed from the environment following a movement.

 The snake can see all the way to the wall but only in 4 directions with respect to its head, north, south, east, and west.
 The interpreter converts this to a state.
-The agent must decide on the next action based only on this information and that saved in the q-table.
+The agent must decide on the next action based only on this information (and the corresponding information saved in the q-table).

 The actions the snake can take are to step forward, step left, or step right.
-The snake cannot step backwards because this will result in death.
+The snake cannot step backwards because this will result in death (except in the case of zero length; however, this case is not treated).

 Actions chosen by the agent will evolve through time based on positive and negative rewards and subsequent updates to the q-table.
 For example:
 - eating a green apple = positive reward